LuzAramburo/word-search/README.md

 - [ ] achievements, save to account or local
 - [ ] Confetti when you win
 - [ ] if your second letter collected is diagonal, only collect diagonal letters

-# Bugs
-- [ ] When letters overlap you can't select the word